OVERVIEW

 • Taxing body agreements

-PCRG and member groups’ letter to the Pittsburgh Land Bank Board and City Council urging for the negotiation of taxing body agreements — a critical step that will allow the land bank to fulfill its promise and actualize its full property-recycling capabilities.
+PCRG and member groups’ letter to the Pittsburgh Land Bank Board and City Council urging for the negotiation of taxing body agreements — a critical step that allows the land bank to fulfill its promise and actualize its full property-recycling capabilities.

 • “Tri-Party Agreement” amendments